Who are we?

 A significant grant is also given annually to the New Zealand Church Missionary Society (NZCMS).

 Our networks are growing, and in Oct 2020 we joined the Council for International Development (CID), which is the umbrella agency for New Zealand NGO’s working in overseas aid and development.
 In joining, we are more easily able to partner with other agencies - including a number of church and faith-based agencies.

 Where does our support come from?

 Income comes from parishes, rohe and individuals in all three Tikanga.
 Targeted mission money is collected in a number of ways to suit different parish or rohe situations.
-Each year at the various Diocesan Synods and Hui Amorangi, mission targets are set for the coming year, with funding going into the general fund which finances the overall work of Anglican Missions, or to specified projects.
-The allocation of funding for overseas endeavours is determined by the Anglican Missions Board at its annual budget meeting.
+Each year, at the various Diocesan Synods and Hui Amorangi, mission targets are set for the coming year.
+The Association of Anglican Women (AAW) also provide generous fundraising to various projects overseas.